-On the host side, the ascending host lane number sequence (e.g. 1 to 8) is always mapped one-to-one to the ascending numbering sequence in the names of the relevant electrical host interface connector contacts, which are the physically identifiable lane reference points as defined in the relevant hardware specification.
+On the host side, the ascending host lane number sequence (e.g. 1 to 8) is always mapped one-to-one to the ascending numbering sequence in the names of the relevant electrical host interface connector contacts (such as Rx1 to Rx8), which are the physically identifiable name binding reference points as defined in the relevant hardware specification.

-On the media side there is no universal mapping of media lane numbers to physically identifiable media side entities like fibers, wavelengths, or media side connector positions.
-Instead, this mapping is advertised by the module (see section 8.10.8 for details).
+On the media side there is no universal mapping of media lane numbers to physically identifiable media side entities like fibers, wavelengths, or media side fiber connector positions.
+Instead, this mapping is advertised by the module and may depend on the relevant media interface standard (see section 8.10.8 for details).